romabulani/bakinMania-react/README.md

 ## Features
 - Authentication including Login, Signup and Logout using Firebase.
 All the authentication forms have the proper validation.
 - Landing Page with Featured Quiz Categories.
 User can choose the quiz to play by selecting category.
+User can share the quiz with others.
 - Rules page displaying the rules for the Quiz
 - Question Page with four options.
 - Timer for every question.